Many people are searching for the answer to how long does espresso last with an express aim for enjoying the freshest possible espresso shot.

-Take a jar, preferably a mason jar, put your coffee beans in the jar.
-Dark roasted coffee beans are great here, Italian or Spanish roasts are what I suggest using.
+Take a jar, preferably a mason jar, and put your coffee beans in the jar.
+Dark roasted coffee beans are great here; Italian or Spanish roasts are what I suggest using.

 Pour enough whiskey to cover your beans and a finger or two more to allow for the absorption of the whiskey.

 If you have extra excess, whiskey – big deal!
 You can always enjoy a shot of coffee-flavored whiskey.

 Allows the beans to soak for 24 hours and shake every 4 to 6 hours.

 After 24 hours, remove your beans from the whiskey jar mix and dry them with a paper towel by patting them and leaving them in the open air.

 You will notice a whiskey and coffee scent.
 This scent is much greater when you grind your beans.
 The flavor comes through when you brew a cup of coffee.